mofosyne/arduino-gameboy-printer-emulator/README.md

 |  D2         | Pin 5 : Serial Clock (Interrupt) |
 |  GND        | Pin 6 : GND (Attach to GND Pin)  |

+Beware:
+- **SIN and SOUT are crossed within the cable, so trust your multimeter and try inversing them if the device does not work at first try.** Wire color is not a relevant indicator.
-Beware: Third generation link cables (purple ones or AGB-005) have a different pinout from pure GB/GBC cables, avoid using them.
+- Third generation link cables (purple ones or AGB-005) have a different pinout from pure GB/GBC cables, avoid using them.

 ## Building the Arduino Gameboy Printer Emulator with a dedicated PCB